xiaodaigh/julia-data-science-base-docker-img/README.md

 # Intro
 Julia Data Science Docker with data science packages compiled for instant loading!

 Time-to-first-plot (TTFP) is often regarded as one of Julia's main pain points.
-There are compilation packages to alleviate the pain such as PackageCompiler.jl.
-These compilation packages work by pre-"compiling" the packages and baking them into the julia sysimage so that `using Pkgs` will be fast just like base packages.
+The PackageCompiler.jl package can compile these package and alleviate the pain.
+It works by pre-"compiling" the packages and baking them into the julia sysimage so that `using Pkg1` will be fast just like base packages.

 This is an experimental first attempt at making data science packages used by me into a docker image with pre-compiled data science packages.